awsdocs/amazon-glacier-developer-guide/doc_source/vault-operations.md

 # Vault Operations<a name="vault-operations"></a>

-The following are the vault operations available in Amazon Glacier\.
+The following are the vault operations available in Glacier\.

 **Topics**
 + [Abort Vault Lock \(DELETE lock\-policy\)](api-AbortVaultLock.md)